 Modules are 5-7 weeks and new patients may enter the class at the beginning of a new module following a one on one orientation

-Patients unable to complete 24 weeks sequentially may leave and reenter the class at the beginning of a new module
+Patients unable to complete 24 weeks sequentially may leave and reenter the group at the beginning of a new module

-$65 per class; payment plans and sliding scale may be discussed on a case-by-case basis
+$65 per skills group; payment plans and sliding scale may be discussed on a case-by-case basis

 Free 15-minute phone consultation available to patients wishing to explore DBT’s relevancy for them

-Separate classes will be offered for adolescents and adults
+Separate skills groups will be offered for adolescents and adults